eBooks: Frequently Asked Questions

 Account information, including checkouts and holds, for items from KDL's digital collection at ebooks.kdl.org is handled by OverDrive, the provider of our eBook service.
 At this time they have no way to integrate eBook account information into the Lakeland account system for checkouts and holds of physical library items.

 Neither KDL nor OverDrive (our eBook service provider) keep a record of which digital items you have downloaded in the past.
 However, you may find it helpful to go back to each title's page on the ebooks.kdl.org site after you finish it and give it a rating (1 to 5 stars).
-You will then be able to select the "Rated Titles" link in the "My Digital Account" section to display a list of the titles you have rated (and therefore read) in the past.
+You will then be able to select the "Rated Titles" link in the "Lists" section of your account to display a list of the titles you have rated (and therefore read) in the past.

 Yes, you can download library eBooks to many popular eReader devices, including Kindles, Nooks, iPads, and more.